goshevs/datediff/README.md

 *** Additional examples

-*** Move bdates by the specified years and days, using time principle of calculation dateShift bdate, gen(newvar) step(years = year days = day) type(time) replace
+*** Move bdates by the specified values in variables year and day, using time principle of calculation dateShift bdate, gen(newvar) step(years = year days = day) type(time) replace

 *** Compute date difference in years, using time principle of calculation